 There are two types of low back pain: acute and chronic.
 Acute low back pain is a common result of strenuous exercise or physical activity, overexertion, incorrect body stance, and faulty posture.
 This type of pain comes on quickly and is profound but usually presents for a short period of time.
 Chronic low back pain, on the other hand, continues in a repetitive manner.
 Any sort of motion can activate this pain and it stays relentlessly.

 Understanding Low Back Pain

-Unfortunately, many will experience some sort of low back pain in their lifetime because if the lower back is misused in any way, it can fail.
+Unfortunately, many will experience some sort of low back pain in their lifetime.
+After all, if the lower back is misused in any way it can fail.
 Disks can be ruptured, ligaments can sprain, and muscles can be strained.
-Oftentimes such injuries are caused by accidents or sports related incidents, however, at times, routine and simple movements can result in low back pain.
+Oftentimes such injuries are caused by accidents or sports related incidents, but at times, routine and simple movements can also result in low back pain.

 Some of the major causes of chronic low back pain include: excess body fat, spinal fracture (broken back), rupturing or bulging discs along the spine, degenerative arthritis, hip problems, kidney disease, inflamed muscles or joints, tumors or aneurysms (click here to learn more about the major conditions associated with low back pain).

 - Key Factors to Consider Before Buying Organic Produce